getreu/tp-note/README.md

    **Building for Windows**

-   Build the full featured version with:
+   Build the full-featured version with:

        cargo install tp-note